optimagic-dev/optimagic/docs/source/explanations/optimization/optimization_algorithms.rst

 ------------------------

-The ``algorithm`` argument can either be string with the name of a algorithm that is implemented in estimagic, or a function that fulfills the :ref:`internal_optimizer_interface`.
+The ``algorithm`` argument can either be string with the name of a algorithm that is implemented in estimagic, or a function that fulfills the interface laid out in :ref:`internal_optimizer_interface`.

 Which algorithms are available in estimagic depends on the packages a user has